For campus IT, instructional technology, and platform teams

 02 Execution boundary

-03 Policy boundary
+03 Evidence boundary

 Admin view showing managed app packages with approval status, capabilities, and metadata

-See what an app is, where it runs, and what it can access.
+Package inventory shows what an app is, where it runs, and what it can access.

 Preview runtime launching a flashcard app inside the governed browser container